Hochschule für Musik und Tanz Köln

 The Cologne University of Music (Hochschule für Musik und Tanz Köln) is a public university of music and dance located in Cologne, North Rhine-Westphalia, Germany.
-Established in 1850 as the Conservatorium der Musik in Coeln, it is one of the largest music academies in Europe, with approximately 1,400 students and over 100 professors.
+Established in 1850 as the Conservatorium der Musik in Coeln, with around 1550 students, is one the largest music academies in Europe and it ranks among the world's leading institutions for artistic education.

 History

 The academy was founded by Ferdinand Hiller in 1850 as Conservatorium der Musik in Coeln.
 In 1895 German violinist Willy Hess was appointed as principal professor of violin at the Conservatorium der Musik in Coeln.

 In 1925 it became known as the Staatliche Hochschule für Musik having introduced new study and exam regulations.

 In 1972 it incorporated previously independent conservatories in Aachen and Wuppertal, forming the Staatliche Hochschule für Musik Rheinland which in 1987 changed its name to Hochschule für Musik Köln or the Cologne University of Music.

 In 1958, the hochschule began offering seminars in jazz, the rarity in the contemporary academic climate.
 The classes were taught by Kurt Edelhagen.

 In November 1998, the university held a conference titled Frau Musica (nova).
 It focused on historical and living women composers.
 The conference consisted of both academic paper sessions and concerts, including a newly commissioned work by Pauline Oliveros.